 Tropical Storm Erika, Dominica

-Tropical Storm Erika was a significant weather event that impacted Dominica and other parts of the Caribbean in August 2015.
+Tropical Storm Erika was a significant weather event that impacted Dominica and other parts of the Caribbean during the middle of Dominica’s Hurricane Season in August 2015.
 The storm caused extensive damage due to its intense rainfall and strong winds, highlighting the region’s vulnerability to tropical storms.

 Tropical Storm Erika Formation and Impact

 Tropical Storm Erika developed in the Atlantic Ocean and quickly moved towards the Caribbean, gaining strength.
-Upon making landfall, it brought heavy rains that triggered widespread flooding and landslides across Dominica.
-The natural landscape, including the Morne Trois Pitons National Park and areas around the Dominica Botanic Gardens, suffered severe damage, affecting both the ecosystem and local communities.
+Upon making landfall, heavy rains triggered widespread flooding and landslides across Dominica’s East Coast and West Coast.
+The natural landscape, including the Morne Trois Pitons National Park and areas around the Dominica Botanic Gardens, suffered severe damage, affecting the ecosystem and local communities.

 The response to Tropical Storm Erika involved significant local and international support.
 Emergency services, including the Dominica Red Cross Society and Dominica Coast Guard, played critical roles in rescue operations and immediate relief efforts.
 Recovery was a lengthy process, focusing on rebuilding infrastructure such as roads, bridges, and homes that were destroyed or severely damaged.